 • non-profit entities - such as political parties, civil associations, non-profit organizations and other similar entities.

-Reasons for considering accounting services in the Czech Republic
+Reasons for considering accounting services in Czech Republic

-We can guarantee that our services of accounting and financial information are of high quality and characterized by accuracy of the bank accounts and accounting statements.
+We can guarantee that accounting services and financial information are of high quality and characterized by accuracy of the bank accounts and accounting statements.
 The correctness and the review of your company's documents are essential for the activity of your business.

 • partial or full outsourcing of the accounting department and the organization, monitoring and conducting the accounting and legal documents;